RyandeKlerk05/-Bachelor-Thesis-Plotting-energy-labels/README.md

  Simulation data:
   - Case1.java: The iFogSim simulation file for the surveillance application.
   - Case2.java: The iFogSim simulation file for the VR application.
+  - Case3.java: The iFogSim simulation file for the healtcare system.

 Applying policies:
  - plot_data.py: Calculates scores and ranges, applies the policies and plots the data.